My Kindergarten Teaching Philosophy

 I believe that all young children deserve to learn memorable songs in American Sign Language.
 Children fortunate enough to learn ASL and experience performing lovely songs for appreciative audiences have a lifelong advantage in developing dynamic communication skills.

-I believe that we need to support and honor “magical memory reading” as essential literacy experience for young children who have limited language and print experience.
-Memory reading with nursery rhymes and song picture books builds oral language fluency and allows children to believe they can read before they are actually reading word-for-word.
-These opportunities to role-play themselves as successful readers while learning concepts about print must accompany traditional shared and guided reading instruction, especially for children who have not had years of repeated “magical memory reading” experiences at home.
+I believe that we need to support and honor “magical memory reading” and “reading the pictures” as essential literacy experience for young children who may have limited language and print experience.
+Memory reading and reading the pictures with nursery rhymes and song picture books build oral language fluency and allow children to comprehend text before they are actually reading word-for-word.
+These opportunities to role-play themselves as successful readers while learning concepts about print must accompany traditional shared and guided reading instruction — especially for children who have not had years of repeated “magical memory reading” experiences at home.
 This is how we develop language and reading skills simultaneously.

-I believe that parents and children need to understand that books build memories, and researchers say that reading books of one’s own choosingevery day is the best way to become a good reader.
-Young children can develop skill in choosing just-right books and build pride in their reading stamina.
+I believe that parents and children need to understand that engaging experiences with real books build real readers.
+Researchers say that reading books of one’s own choosing every day is the best way to become a better reader.
+Young children can develop skill in choosing “just-right” books and take pride in building reading stamina.

 I believe some children need much more carefully scaffolded instruction than we used to consider appropriate.
 As a teacher-researcher, I love the challenge of building success for each individual learner.
 I am constantly learning and open to new insights from educational research and my wise teaching colleagues.
 My high expectations for children’s literacy development, thinking skills, and love of learning keep me challenged and reflective.

-I believe that by awakening children’s love of nature, we create compelling reasons for them to want to read, write, research, and learn.
+I believe that by awakening children’s love of nature, we create compelling reasons for them to want to read, write, research and to also meet the Next Generation Science Standards.
 My goal is to develop a sense of wonder and respect for the natural world.
 As we bring our connections with nature back into the classroom, we create a more engaging and alive learning environment.
-Children who learn to appreciate and respect the natural world will make wiser ecological choices now . . .and in the future.
+Children who learn to observe and respect the natural world will make wiser ecological choices now … and in the future.

 I believe that the kindergarten experience must nurture social-emotional skills in each child and create joyful school memories.
-Kindergarten is a magical journey, and one of my jobs is to develop the imagination and create memorable rituals, traditions, and celebrations that honor childhood.
+Kindergarten is a magical journey and one of my jobs is to develop the imagination and create memorable rituals, traditions, and celebrations that honor childhood.
 I value dramatic play, block building, dance and movement, and the many forms of literacy play.
-I want children to be active learners and disciplined, creative thinkers; to learn to make good choices and to work cooperatively; and to be kind and responsible.
+I want children to be active learners and disciplined, creative thinkers; to learn to work hard, make good choices, and be kind.
 I want children to love coming to school each day.